 Communicate your ideas and findings with no effort through impactful visuals

 When anatomical positions are illustrated well, understanding them becomes much easier.
 The use of impactful visuals can facilitate an understanding of even the most difficult or complex research.
-(Read our blog on the power of scientific illustrations)
+Read our blog “Scientific Illustration: The key to a world of visual science“.

 Additionally, errors are made in scientific figures because of a low degree of consistency in color, pattern, and format, incoherence between concepts and designs, disregard for discipline-specific codes, inconsistent proportions and angles, the use of difficult-to-understand words and symbols, and the absence of graphs with accurate scales.